Past as Prologue:

 Another exceptionally large share of recent New York City job growth came from employment services.
 This sector gained 9,600 jobs in 2017, the largest increase in almost 20 years, and then topped that with a record 15,400 jobs added in 2018.
 Virtually all of the growth appears to have been generated by professional employer organizations (PEOs).
 PEOs in fact perform much the same function as fiscal intermediaries, providing human resource management services for client businesses and households and serving as the co-employer of clients’ employees for payroll administration and benefits purposes.

-Here again, we are witnessing a decidedly city-centric phenomenon: indeed, while employment services PEO payrolls in New York City nearly doubled from the last quarter of 2016 (20,300) to the second quarter of 2018 (39,600), the payrolls of such establishments in the rest of the United States actually declined over this period.
+Here again, we are witnessing a decidedly city-centric phenomenon: indeed, while employment services PEO payrolls in New York City nearly doubled from the last quarter of 2016 (20,300) to the second quarter of 2018 (39,600), the payrolls of such establishments in the rest of the United States grew at a much slower rate over this period.
 The recent city PEO payroll growth has been mostly a function of expanding services to professional and technical companies4

 Altogether, home health care services, individual and family services, and employment services accounted for less than a tenth of all private employment in New York City as of the end of 2016, but were responsible for 2 out of every 5 private jobs added in 2017 and for nearly 2 out of 3 private jobs added in 2018.
 When we look past the extraordinary trends in these sectors (and the change in the counting of local government workers), it is evident that the bulk of the city economy did slow markedly last year, with all other private sector job growth sliding from 57,300 (1.7 percent) in 2017 to just 29,900 (0.9 percent) in 2018.